 Amendment 97 established annual Chinook salmon PSC limits for the groundfish trawl fisheries, except for pollock trawl fisheries, in the Western and Central GOA.
 This action established annual Chinook salmon PSC limits for various fleet sectors and also established incentives for reducing Chinook salmon PSC for the trawl C/P and Non-Rockfish Program CV sectors, and established seasonal Chinook salmon PSC limits for the trawl C/P sector.
-Amendment 103 to the GOA FMP, passed in

-September 2016, allows NMFS to reapportion unused Chinook salmon prohibited species catch (PSC) within and among specific trawl sectors in the Central and Western GOA, based on specific criteria and within specified limits.
+The majority of chinook by-catch in GOA is from the pollock fishery, and a recent supplementary Biological Opinion concluded that groundfish fisheries in the GOA were not likely to jeopardize the continued existence of threatened Chinook stocks.
+Amendment 103 to the GOA FMP, passed in September 2016, allows NMFS to reapportion unused Chinook salmon prohibited species catch (PSC) within and among specific trawl sectors in the Central and Western GOA, based on specific criteria and within specified limits.
 This rule does not increase the current combined annual PSC limit of Chinook salmon that applies to Central and Western GOA trawl sectors, and promotes more flexible management of GOA trawl Chinook salmon PSC.